Family law in Japan: Marriage

 If one or both in the couple is a Japanese national, the marriage is recorded in a family register with one concerned Japanese at its head.

-It's a rule in principle that the two shall have the family name in common following their marriage.
+It is a rule in principle that the two shall have the family name in common following their marriage.
 However, if one of them is a non-Japanese, this rule does not apply.
 They can use one of the spouse's names as their family name or keep their names after marriage.
 If a Japanese spouse changes their family name to their spouse's, the name change must be filed within six months of the marriage.

-In a family register, a foreigner doesn't have their own entry, while he / she can be recorded in it as a spouse, for example.
+A foreigner does not have an individual entry in a family register; however, they may be recorded in it as a spouse.

 Children

 Paternity

 A child born to a married woman is assumed to be the child of her husband, although her husband may file in family court to disavow paternity if the paternity of the child is questioned.
 If a child is born to an unmarried woman, or if paternity is disavowed by the mother's husband, the father may later claim paternity through family court proceedings, or the child may file in family court to force his or her father to be recognized as the father.

 Children are given the family name of their parents at the time of birth.
 If the father is unknown at the time of the child's birth, the child is given the family name of the mother, but may have his or her name changed to the father's family name after the father recognizes paternity.